Scientific Articles

 Media: Market Watch, Harvard Business Review

-We document a sharp rise in discrimination against Asian-American Airbnb hosts during COVID-19, showing that pandemic-driven scapegoating translated into measurable declines in bookings—evidence that social shocks can reshape marketplace discrimination.
+We document a sharp rise in discrimination against Asian-American Airbnb hosts during COVID-19, showing that pandemic-driven scapegoating translated into measurable declines in bookings.
+This is evidence that social shocks can reshape marketplace discrimination.

 "The Good, the Bad and the Picky: Consumer Heterogeneity and the Reversal of Product Ratings" with Tommaso Bondi and Ryan Stevens, 2025